“सिर सांठे रुख रहे तो भी सस्तो जाण”

-Bishnoi sect is silently employed to protect the mute and vegetation by the spirit of Saurabhuntu Sukhin, on the basis of the principles as given by the Guru Jambheshwar.
+Bishnoi sect is silently employed to protect the mute and vegetation by the spirit of Saurabhuntu Sukhin, from the principles as given by the Guru Jambheshwar.
 Bishnoi Sect is the custodian of our cultural heritage, social values, and traditions.
 The contribution and consciousness of this society towards the environment is exemplary.

 Rural Tourism and Khejarli

-If you are environmental lover then Khejarli is the perfect destination for you.
-In Khejarli, The whole environment is covered with a martyr monument of Khejri trees, where the birds of the sky are found circulating in a clean way.
+If you are an environmental lover, then Khejarli is the perfect destination for you.
+In Khejarli, The whole environment covered with a martyr monument of Khejri trees and the birds of the sky are found circulating cleanly.

 You can easily see migratory birds, chinkara, blackbuck, peacock and more animals and birds.